apache/flink/docs/content/docs/dev/table/catalogs.md

 </table>

 #### FileCatalogStore
 FileCatalogStore can save the user's Catalog configuration to a file.
-Currently, it only supports local files.
 To use FileCatalogStore, you need to specify the directory where the Catalog configuration needs to be saved.
 Different Catalogs will correspond to different files and each file will correspond to a Catalog Name.

 Here's an example directory structure representing the storage of Catalog configurations using FileCatalogStore: